What Do Temporal Graph Learning Models Learn?: Results

-\subsubsection{Persistence}
+\subsubsection{\circled{4} Persistence}

-Intuitively, the easiest prediction task in a dynamic setting would be to predict a network that remains constant across all timesteps.
-Therefore, we investigate whether temporal graph learning models can reproduce the constant persistence of edges.
+Persistent link patterns often occur in empirical data, and, intuitively, these should be trivial to learn.
+Thus, we investigate whether temporal graph learning models can reproduce such patterns, considering the extreme case of fully constant graphs.

-\subheader{Approach.} To test for persistence, we consider a single snapshot from an empirical dataset, introducing an element of realism.
-Each timestep of the original dataset is then replaced by this specific snapshot.
-All nodes which are not present at the snapshot are excluded from the network and negative samples are redrawn at every timestep.
-For evaluation, we consider predictions on all edges that could exist between the remaining set of nodes.
-This is repeated for three different snapshots for each empirical dataset.
+\subheader{Approach.} We create fully persistent graphs by sampling a single snapshot from an empirical dataset, and repeating this snapshot $T$ times, where we consider $T\in\{10,20,50, 100\}$.
+The number of time steps $T$ is varied so that we can evaluate whether individual models are slower at picking up the persistent pattern than others.
+All nodes that are not present at the sampled snapshot are excluded from the network, and during training, negative samples are redrawn at every time step.
+For evaluation, we compare between aggregate predicted probabilities of \emph{seen edges} that exist in the snapshot and the corresponding aggregate probabilities of all \emph{unseen edges} that could exist between the given nodes, as illustrated in \Cref{fig:diagram_pers_peri_rec}, panel \circled{4}.

-\subheader{Findings.} In Figure \ref{fig:persistence_uci}, we present aggregated confidence scores of positive and negative edges on the UCI dataset, which are generally in line with the other datasets and the corresponding accuracy scores that we present in Appendix \ref{ap:results}.
-Overall, observe stark differences in the capability to learn persistence of the models.
-On the positive side, \dygformer{} appears to perfectly learn the constant graph, and \tgat{} also distinguishes edges between timesteps with high confidence (\cmark).
-Similarly, \mixer{} and \tcl{} also appear to discriminate edge groups in their aggregated probabilities, but do not show the same level of confidence (\tmark) that could be expected for this task.
-Conversely, \dyrep{} appears to struggle identifying persistent edges, and both \jodie{} and \tgn{} misclassify a lot of edges despite the trivial datasets (\xmark).
+\subheader{Findings.} In \Cref{fig:persistence_uci}, we present aggregated confidence scores of positive and negative edges on the Enron dataset, collected after training the persistent snapshot for 10, 20 and 50 time steps.
+Overall, all models eventually learn to assign higher probabilities to seen edges compared to unseen edges, indicating that they capture the persistent graph to some extent.
+However, substantial differences exist in how quickly and how consistently this separation is achieved. \cawn{} and \dygformer{} already distinguish positive and negative edges with near-perfect confidence after 10 training periods and consistently retain this behavior across datasets (\cmark).

+\mixer{}, \tcl{}, \tgat{}, and \tgn{} also establish a clear separation after only a few training periods, whereas \dyrep{} and \jodie{} require longer until full separation is achieved, often still only by small margins.
+These trends are consistent across other datasets, although models sometimes require longer until the pattern is learned.
+Yet, despite this apparent separation, the corresponding balanced accuracies remain surprisingly low for these six models, even after 50 training periods (cf. Appendix \ref{ap:results}, \Cref{fig:persistence_accuracies}).
+This indicates that, although the models learn to distinguish persistent from unseen edges in aggregate, they fail to reproduce the constant graph with consistently high accuracy.
+We therefore conclude that these models only capture \emph{persistence} to a limited degree (\tmark).